arnehilmann/markdeck/README.md

 * converts markdown to a clean html5 slide deck
 * cool looking: based on battle-proven web frameworks, like reveal.js
 * no uplink required, neither when authoring, nor presenting:</br>
-    no awkward moments during presentation (no "I am waiting for the Internet, sorry!")
+    no awkward moments during presentation (no "I am still waiting for the Internet, sorry!")
 * all batteries included: live renderer, pdf output, asciiart-converter
 * text-only, easy syntax: just markdown
 * fast-n-easy to write: bring your own editor!